 WHY REAL ESSENTIALS?

 The REAL Essentials curriculum equips students with life skills for a positive future.
-REAL, Relationship Education And Leadership, empowers teens with the confidence to discern successful relationships.
+REAL, Relationship Education And Leadership, empowers teens with the confidence to discern and develop successful relationships.

 - Effective communication skills

-- At least four sessions recommended (depending on lessons taught and length of class) However, we are able to adapt to each school or organization’s schedule and needs.
+- Five sessions are recommended, but the lessons can be adapted to your school or organization’s schedule and needs.
 The curriculum is most effective when shared in individual classroom or youth group settings.

 ALIGNMENT WITH NATIONAL ACADEMIC STANDARDS

 - Policy Priorities: Why Sexual Delay Should be the Goal in Sex Education…And Why Teen Pregnancy Prevention Isn’t Enough (PDF)